Trick-17/arch-installer/README.md

 **Note** that the installation requires a partition called *Arch*, since this procedure is primarily intended for re-installation onto a pre-existing partition.
 You may thus have to `mkpart` beforehand.
 Also note that for *autorun.sh* to run automatically you need EFI startup.

+### A few necessary steps
+In order for the *autorun.sh* script to work (specifically the *02-setup-partitions* script), you need to have two partitions, named **EFI** and **Arch** respectively.
+If you are re-installing, and the partitions already exist, you need not repeat this.

+The developers used the following to prepare the disk:

+    parted

+    mklabel GPT
+    mkpart ESP fat32 1MiB 513MiB
+    set 1 boot on
+    quit

+    mkfs.ext4 -L Arch /dev/sda2
+    mkfs.fat -F32 /dev/sda1
+    fatlabel /dev/sda1 EFI

+For more information see https://wiki.archlinux.org/index.php/GNU_Parted#UEFI.2FGPT_examples